 Internship Details and Guidelines:

-There shall be a comprehensive practical training programme known as Internship based on actual court practice at the end of LLB6th Semester.
+There shall be a comprehensive practical training programme known as Internship based on actual practice of law at the end of LLB6th Semester.

 The Internship shall be of 3 months duration to be completed by the candidate/s after the final semester examination.